IShabarina/Memory-Card-Game/README.md

 # Memory-Card-Game
 Game Memory Card.
 Game with timer 60 sec, configured card board (4 - 100 cards).
-My pactice with JS.
+This is a practice task during JS course.

-- use Index.html
+* use Index.html